 - Ongoing abuse of drugs or alcohol21

 If, after the hearing, the judge concludes that there is clear and convincing evidence to issue a GVRO, the court will issue a GVRO prohibiting the respondent from accessing or acquiring firearms or ammunition for one year.17 Effective September 1, 2020, courts will be authorized to issue GVROs after notice and a hearing lasting between one to five years, depending on the court’s determination regarding how long the circumstances giving rise to the GVRO are likely to continue.18

-If the court issues a GVRO, it must also order the respondent to relinquish any firearms or ammunition that he or she owns or possesses.19 There is no fee for law enforcement to serve the order.
+If the court issues a GVRO, it must also order the respondent to relinquish any firearms, ammunition, or ghost gun components that he or she owns or possesses.19 There is no fee for law enforcement to serve the order.
 When officers do serve the order, they are required to ask the restrained party to relinquish any firearms they own or possess.
 The respondent is required to immediately relinquish his or her weapons to the officer, upon request.
 Alternatively, if a law enforcement officer does not serve the order, the respondent is required to sell or temporarily transfer his or her weapons to a licensed firearms dealer or the local law enforcement agency within 24 hours of being served with the order.25 The law enforcement officer or dealer taking possession of the respondent’s weapons is required to issue a receipt to the respondent; the respondent is then required to provide this receipt to the court that issued the GVRO, and to provide a copy of the receipt to the law enforcement agency that served the GVRO, within 48 hours.26 For further information on firearm relinquishment for GVROs in California, see the information and relinquishment forms provided to GVRO respondents by the courts.